sansSpoon/protoSass/readme.md

 ## protoSass Setup
 This is a no-brainer sass-testing setup.
 I created it so I can pull down a basic template to run Sass ideas from.
-There are no dependancies, no plugins, and nothing to get in the way.
+There are minimal dependancies for npm, no taksrunners, and nothing to get in the way.

 Super simple usage:
--	`sass --watch _sass/:public/css/`
-	-	Sass sourcemaps are automatically created

-or it can be run from npm (not really needed):
--	`npm start`
+`npm start`

 ### The template was created with